oljung/portfolio-project-4/README.md

 ### 1.4 Target audience

 The main audience for this application are people who have a few recipes that they use often and want a way to add them to a dinner plan, as well as users who struggle to find inspiration and recipes for their dinners and need a quick way to find recipes.
-Many people also find it tedius to create a list of groceries before going shopping.
+Many people also find it tedious to create a list of groceries before going shopping.
 We therefore have 3 main type of users

 - User who want a way to save recipes to be able to quickly chose from their most used recipes in the future: <br>
 **Needs:** A way to save recipes for quick access in the future<br>